BarbUk/barbuk.github.io/content/blog/updating-termite-and-vte.md

  - it works well with a tiling window manager
  - it has a very cool feature: *selection mode*

-The project has not been updated since June 2019 and uses a patched version of VTE, so it needed an update.
+~~The project has not been updated since June 2019 and uses a patched version of VTE, so it needed an update.~~

+**Update**: [Adrián Pérez](https://github.com/aperezdc) now maintain an active fork: [https://github.com/aperezdc/termite](https://github.com/aperezdc/termite).

+You can find it in the [aur](https://aur.archlinux.org/packages/termite).

 ## Cherry picking cool PR